 Results

-We begin with a summary of our main results.
-Measuring the acoustic similarity of repeated imitations revealed that imitations became more similar between one generation and the next through repetition.
-In addition, later generations of imitations were transcribed into specific words (i.e., specific spellings) with greater agreement across different transcribers.
-These results suggest that imitations were becoming more word-like: more stable in acoustic form and more easily transcribed into English orthography.
-Next, we investigated the advantages of this transition to more word-like forms in terms of learnability.
-When transcriptions of first and last generation imitations were learned as novel labels for categories of environmental sounds, last generation transcriptions were easier to learn and faster to extend to new category members (i.e., new environmental sounds) than transcriptions of first generation imitations.
-At the same time that the imitations became more word-like, they also retained some resemblance to the category of environmental sound that motivated them--at least relative to the other categories tested.
-Participants were able to accurately match both the imitations and the transcriptions of imitations back to the category of environmental sounds that originally motivated them even after up to 8 generations of repetition.
+We begin with a summary of our main results: (1) Imitations of environmental sounds became more stable over the course of being imitated as revealed by an increasing similarity between generation n and n+1.
+In addition, when, later generations of imitations had higher levels of agreement when transcribed into English orthography further suggesting an increase and stability and word-likeness.
+(2) When transcriptions of first and last generation imitations were used as novel labels for categories of environmental sounds, last generation transcriptions were learned faster and were generalized better to new category members than transcriptions of first generation imitations suggesting that imitating caused the forms to become better suited as category labels.
+(3) Even as the imitations became more word-like, they also retained resemblance to the category of environmental sound that motivated them as measured by the ability of naïve listeners to match both the auditory imitations and their written transcriptions to the original environmental sounds at levels above chance even after 8 generations of repetition.
 In sum, our results describe a process by which an imitation of an environmental sound may transition to a more word-like form through unguided repetition.
 They suggest that such a transition to more word-like forms might make them more effective as category labels.
 They also demonstrate that these created words are not entirely arbitrary, but instead retain a resemblance to the category of environmental sounds that motivated them.

 Iterated imitations became more stable and word-like

-We collected a total of 480 imitations from 94 participants using Amazon Mechanical Turk.
+We collected a total of 480 imitations from 94 participants recruited on Amazon Mechanical Turk.
 The final set included 365 imitations along 105 contiguous transmission chains (Fig. 1; see Methods).
-Research assistants coded these imitations for acoustic similarity using a blinded, pairwise comparison procedure (see Methods).
+Research assistants rated the acoustic similarity of pairs of imitations while blinded to all conditions and hypotheses (see Methods).
 Inter-rater reliability was high, ICC = 0.39, 95% CI [0.32, 0.47], F(170, 680) = 4.18, p < 0.001.
 Acoustic similarity ratings were fit with a hierarchical linear model predicting similarity from generation with random effects for rater and for category.
 Imitations from later generations were rated as sounding more similar to one another than imitations from earlier generations, b = 0.09 (0.02), t(4.5) = 4.42, p = 0.009 (Fig. 2A).
-This result suggests that repetition made the vocalizations easier to imitate with high fidelity.
+This result suggests that imitations became more stable (i.e., easier to imitate with high fidelity) with each generation.

 Stabilization of imitations through iteration.
 A. Change in perception of acoustic similarity over generations of repetition.
-Predictions of a hierarchical linear model are shown with ±1 standard error of the model predictions.
+Predictions of a hierarchical linear model are shown with ±1 SE of the model predictions.
 Acoustic similarity increases over generations, indicating that repetition made the vocalizations easier to imitate with high fidelity.
 B. Average orthographic distance among transcriptions of imitations taken from first and last generations.
+Transcriptions of later generation imitations were more similar to one another than transcriptions of first generation imitations.
 Each point shows the average orthographic distance (based on longest contiguous matching subsequence) between the most frequent transcription and all other transcriptions of a single imitation.
-Error bars are ±1 standard error of the hierarchical linear model predictions.
-Transcriptions of later generation imitations were more similar to one another than transcriptions of first generation imitations.
+Error bars are ±1 SE of the hierarchical linear model predictions.